-How to set up the most efficient profession team is actually a question with different answers.
-You could also ask what is the best crafting set up for you?
-Are you gonna raid with any of them?
+How to set up the most efficient profession team is a question with different answers.
+You could also ask what the best crafting set up for you is?
+Are you going to raid with any of them?
 How much time do you have?
 What classes do you play?
 What faction, how much gold do you want to make?
-All questions have an influence on how to make your team, but sometimes you just need a plain simple answer for what is ‘what is the best’?
+All questions influence how to make your team, but sometimes you need a plain simple answer for what is the best?

 If you are starting to make your team or you’re thinking of making changes to your team.
 This guide will show the possibilities for making an efficient crafting team.
 Minimum characters, maximum crafting.